 United States officials representing all three branches of government have rejected “Commonwealth” proposals as unconstitutional and unfeasible.
 They have done so many times over the course of many years.
 “Commonwealth” is clearly not an option that the U.S. federal government accepts – as a matter of law or policy.

-The last statement on this topic came in 2011 from The President’s Task Force on Puerto Rico, in which the White House clarified that, ““[u]nder the Commonwealth option, Puerto Rico would remain, as it is today, subject to the Territory Clause of the U.S.Constitution.”
+One high level statement on this topic came in 2011 from The President’s Task Force on Puerto Rico, in which the White House clarified that, ““[u]nder the Commonwealth option, Puerto Rico would remain, as it is today, subject to the Territory Clause of the U.S.Constitution.”